 Mr Alex Karidis explains what sets the Karidis Clinic apart:

-“A lot of surgeons have made a name for themselves by saying I only do faces, or I only do breasts.
+“A lot of surgeons have made a name for themselves by saying I only do facial cosmetic surgery, or I only do breast surgeries.
 But the beauty of our clinic is that I’m able to offer all those procedures.
 Some surgeons may do a facelift but won’t touch the eyes or will do the breasts but won’t attempt a tummy tuck and that’s a problem – if you’re trying to reframe the face or reshape the body then you need a surgeon that is able to address the whole.
 Otherwise, the patient will just be left disappointed.

 “Experience is essential.
 The perceived notion is often that if a surgeon only does breasts all day long, they have got to be the best at breasts.
 And, yes, the surgeon probably is good at breasts but that doesn’t mean surgeons that do a wider range of procedures are not.
 It might be that the surgeon only has the skill set for breasts and that’s fine, but don’t assume all surgeons have the same limited skill set.

 “I perform about 12 to 15 procedures, but I only offer operations that I know I’m very skilled and experienced in.
 I will not offer an operation that I haven’t done countless times.
 Like anything in life, the more you do something the better you are at it and I’ve been blessed over the last 23 years to perform between 15,000 and 20,000 operations.
 Anything I offer on my website I know that I can perform to the very highest level.”

 The safety factor